cristianflorincojocaru/OOP-ONLINE-GRID-PLATFORM/README.md

-# OOP-Online-Grid-Platform
+# OOP - ONLINE GRID PLATFORM

-### Problem statement :
+### PROBLEM STATEMENT :
 > **Online Quiz Platform** - managing questions and evaluating answers (problem number 23) .

-## Method description and problem-solving approach
+## METHOD DESCRIPTION & PROBLEM-SOLVING APPROACH

 ### 1. Problem analysis
 Our quiz platform needs to allow the creation and management of a set of multiple-choice questions, where each question has multiple answer options.